google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

       </td>
       <td>
-Forces the browser to make a request for a video resource without blocking the document's <code>onload</code> event
+Forces the browser to make a request for a video resource without blocking the document's <code>onload</code> event.
       </td>
       <td>
-HTTP Range requests are not compatible
+HTTP Range requests are not compatible.
       </td>
     <tr>
       <td>
-Compatible with MSE and segment files
+Compatible with MSE and file segments.
       </td>
       <td>
-Should be used only for small media files (<5 MB) when fetching full resource
+Should be used only for small media files (<5 MB) when fetching full resources.
       </td>
     </tr>
     <tr>